 Andrea is a Licensed Marriage and Family therapist with over 17 years experience.
 She is a culturally competent practitioner and works easily with diverse populations from young children to adults and is highly-skilled in working with individuals, couples and families.
 Andrea has over eight years experience working in the addictions field and over two years experience with both victims and perpetrators of domestic violence.
 In addition, Andrea is a skilled child therapist with training in play therapy.
 Andrea uses strength based models of therapy in which her clients learn skills to build positive emotions, optimism and resilience while decreasing unhelpful thinking, behaviors and emotions.

 Jamee is a Licensed Clinical Social Worker.
 She has been working in the field as a social worker for 17 years.
 She completed a Master’s degree in Social Work at the University of Utah.
 She’s certified in Domestic Violence perpetrator assessment and treatment as well as forensic sexual abuse interviewing.
-In the beginning 7 years of my career she worked at Child and Family services rendering me extensive experience in working with children and families in crisis specifically children with significant attachment disorders and victims of neglect, physical and sexual abuse.
-She’s specialized in adoptions, home studies and facilitating treatment interventions for troubled teens.
+In the beginning 7 years of her career she worked at Child and Family services rendering her extensive experience in working with children and families in crisis specifically children with significant attachment disorders and victims of neglect, physical and sexual abuse.
+She specialized in adoptions, home studies and facilitating treatment interventions for troubled teens.
 She’s taught parenting classes and engaged in individual and group therapy specializing in substance abuse and domestic violence assessment and treatment as well as psycho educational groups.
 She has experience in the application of psychotherapy, cognitive behavioral therapy, motivational interviewing, solution focused therapy and DBT.
-She works as a crisis worker in the Emergency Department at Utah Valley Hospital where she specializes in evaluating and assisting patient’s in crisis and identifying interventions that prove to be most beneficial yet tailored to their specific needs.
+She works as a crisis worker in the Emergency Department at Utah Valley Hospital where she specializes in evaluating and assisting patient’s in crisis, and identifying interventions that prove to be most beneficial yet tailored to their specific needs.
 She works with patients that suffer from Schizophrenia, Bipolar Disorder, Anxiety, Depression, Dissociative Identity disorder, substance abuse problems, personality disorders as well as somatoform disorders.
-I love to engage in trauma services and interventions.

 Sammie is a Licensed Clinical Social Worker with more than 10 year experience in direct practice.
 She is trained in prolonged exposure therapy for the treatment of PTSD.
 She has worked with various trauma histories including combat, rape, survivors of child abuse and first responders.
 Sammie is also experienced in adjustment issues related to older child adoption and parenting.
 She is an adoptive parent herself and has worked with families to aid their transition and adjustment to their new family.
 Sammie is trained in CBT, Crisis intervention and prolonged exposure therapy.
 She received her BSW from Weber State and her MSW from University Missouri at Columbia.